romankrru/react-input-mask/README.md

 Any format character can be escaped with a backslash.<br /><br />

 More complex masks can be defined as an array of regular expressions and constant characters.
-Additionally, you can define custom format characters using the [`formatChars`](#formatchars) prop replace the default format characters.
+Additionally, you can define custom format characters using the [`formatChars`](#formatchars) prop to replace the default format characters.

 ```jsx
 // Canadian postal code mask